MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 - If the URL redirects to another top-level site, the content isn't included in results:

-  For example, if _www.fabrikam.com_ redirects to _www.contoso.fabrikam.com_, your copilot won't generate responses from content on either of those URLs.
+  For example, if _www.fabrikam.com_ redirects to _www.contoso.fabrikam.com_, your copilot doesn't generate responses from content on either of those URLs.

 - URLs that point to a website, requiring authentication or ones not indexed by Bing.